mdaamirQ/2-QNSCD/README.md

 ### Navigation

 1. **/data_generation/**
-   Run the jupyter notebook to generate a synthetic dataset for both the learning and testing phases.
+   Run the Jupyter notebook to generate a synthetic dataset for both the learning and testing phases.

 2. **/XQubit YL ExpZ/**
    This folder contains the main code for a specific experiment:
    - **XQubit YL ExpZ.ipynb:**
-     Open this Jupyter Notebook to run the full experiment, covering both the learning and testing phases.
+     Main Jupyter Notebook file covering both the learning and testing phases.
    - **EQFIMest_XQ.py:**
      Computes the EQFIM estimate for the PQC used.
    - **GRADest_XQ.py:**
      Computes the gradient estimate for the PQC used.
    - **model_Xqubit.py:**
-     Specifies all model parameters including the number of parameters, number of qubits, PQC structure, and measurement observables.
+     Specifies all model parameters, including the number of parameters, number of qubits, PQC structure, and measurement observables.
    - **globalVars.py:**
-     Contains global variables used consistently across all experiments.
+     Defines global variables that are used consistently across all experiments.

 3. **/Figs/**
    Contains high-resolution figures and plots generated during the experiments.

 4. **/Beta 3Qubit 3L/**
-   Contains file for illustrating the performance of 2-QNSCD for different regularization parameters.
+   Contains files for illustrating the performance of 2-QNSCD for different regularization parameters.

 ## Installation